ReapredatoR/CodeAlpha_Stock_Prediction_Apple_Inc/readme.md

 ## About Dataset:

 The dataset captures the historical stock price information for Apple Inc., offering a comprehensive perspective on the company's financial performance over time.
-Each record corresponds to a specific date, beginning from December 12, 1980 to 2021.
+Each record corresponds to a specific date, beginning from December 12, 1980, to 2021.
 Here's a breakdown of the dataset columns:

 - **Date:** The date of the stock price record, providing a chronological timeline for the dataset.

-- **Open:** This column signifies the opening price, representing the initial price at which Apple Inc.'s stock started trading on a given day.
+- **Open:** The opening price, representing the initial trading price of Apple Inc.'s stock on a given day.

-- **High:** Reflecting the highest stock price during a specific period, typically a trading day, the High column offers insights into peak price levels.
+- **High:** The highest stock price during a specific period, providing insights into peak price levels.

-- **Low:** The Low column captures the lowest stock price observed during a defined period, indicating potential fluctuations in value.
+- **Low:** The lowest stock price observed during a defined period, indicating potential fluctuations in value.

-- **Close:** Serving as a crucial indicator, the Close column denotes the closing price, representing the last recorded price at the end of a regular trading session.
+- **Close:** The closing price, representing the last recorded price at the end of a regular trading session.

-- **Adj Close (Adjusted Close):** The Adj Close column adjusts the closing price to accommodate corporate actions, such as dividends, stock splits, or new stock offerings.
-This adjusted value provides a more accurate representation of the stock's true value.
+- **Adj Close (Adjusted Close):** Adjusts the closing price for corporate actions, offering a more accurate representation of the stock's true value.

-- **Volume:** The Volume column measures the number of shares traded, offering insights into the level of interest and activity in Apple Inc.'s stock.
-This information is vital for assessing market dynamics.
+- **Volume:** Measures the number of shares traded, providing insights into interest and activity in Apple Inc.'s stock.

-The dataset spans several decades, offering a rich source of information for various analytical purposes.
-It's particularly useful for identifying trends, evaluating volatility, and building predictive models, such as the LSTM-based stock price prediction currently under exploration.
-Overall, this dataset is a valuable resource for understanding the dynamics of Apple Inc.'s stock performance in the dynamic financial landscape.
+The dataset spans several decades, making it a valuable resource for various analytical purposes, including trend identification, volatility evaluation, and predictive modeling like the ongoing LSTM-based stock price prediction exploration.
+This dataset contributes significantly to understanding Apple Inc.'s stock performance in the dynamic financial landscape.

+## File Locations:

+- **Code** `main.ipynb`
+- **Data Location:** `Data/AAPL.csv`
+- **Readme File:** `readme.md`
+- **Final Analysis Report:** `final_report.md`